 Learn more about getting to know your newborn.

 Over the first month after birth, your baby’s skin will develop and mature, forming its protective barrier.
 When your baby is over one month old, you can start using skincare products in their bathing routine.

 Skincare products for babies older than one month include:

 - Emollients for the bath like Oilatum Junior Bath Additive

 - Cleansers for the skin and scalp like Aveeno Baby Hair & Body Wash

-When choosing products for your baby, look out for anything that’s mild and specifically made for young children.
+When choosing products for your baby, look for something mild that’s specifically made for their age.

 Skincare brands that make baby skincare products

 Lots of skincare brands make products specifically for babies, including Oilatum, Aveeno, Childs Farm and Johnson's.
 Which you choose will depend on what kind of product you’re looking for, as well as your personal preferences and budget.

 Whichever you choose, read the description first to ensure it doesn’t contain irritants like alcohol or strong fragrances.
 And remember, even if a product says it’s suitable for newborns, the NHS advice is still to stick to water in your baby’s first month.Shop baby skincare